Activated during large-scale events that impact Greene County, the Emergency Operations Center is a

 coordinate response efforts, provide resources and disseminate information.
 With more than 70

 workstations to support operations for dozens of agencies, the EOC ensures a coordinated and efficient

 Also during large-scale emergencies, the Joint Information Center (JIC), located within the EOC gathers information from EOC personnel to disseminate to the public.

-EOC features include: the Operations Room, Media Center, several multipurpose rooms, Public Information and Coordination Center, Regional Multi-Agency Coordination Center, Joint Information Center, Policy Room, Control and Information Center, Situation Room, Command, Planning, Logistics and Finance cells.
+EOC features include: the Operations room, Media Center, several multipurpose rooms, Public Information and Coordination Center, Regional Multi-Agency Coordination Center, Joint Information Center, Policy room, Control and Information Center, Situation room, Command, Planning, Logistics and Finance areas.

 EOC Organization: Arranged according to NIMS/ICS standards into Management, Operations, Planning, Logistics and Administrative sections.